 It offers two full coverage, multi-position adjustable canopies (one for each seat).
 The canopies actually detach from the stroller frame and pull nearly all the way down to the seats for extended protection from the sun (or whatever elements come your way).
 Yes, the canopies on this stroller are the favorite of the whole lot.

 They also both have side ventilation, as well as peek-a-boo windows with plastic covering to easily check in on your sweeties while you’re jogging or hiking.
 The peek-a-boo windows have a magnetic closure, which is obviously much quieter than the typical Velcro peek-a-boo window closure that you find on many other strollers.

-New on the Urban Glide 2 Double (2018 version) is that both canopies and their included sun visors are made of UPF50+ materials for extra protection from the sun.
+Both the canopies and included sun visors on the Urban Glide 2 Double are made of UPF50+ materials for extra protection from the sun.

 There’s a wire parking brake that’s very sturdy, but not flip-flop friendly.
-Also new on the 2018 model is an “easy-twist” hand brake for more subtle braking control.
-(Note how all the controls are an obvious blue color).
+There’s also an “easy-twist” hand brake for more subtle braking control.

 The storage on this stroller is superior to all the other double jogging strollers on our list.
 It has an ample storage basket with a zip-top water resistant cover (cool!), so none of your belongings will fall out (or get wet) when running or hiking.
 This is greatly superior to BOB, Baby Jogger, or any other jogger, which have unsecured, open storage baskets.
 THIS WINS HUGE POINTS WITH ME!